luismarrer/bank_management_system/README.md

 - Frontend with JavaScript framework: **React**
 - Backend API with CRUD endpoints using **Django** and **Django REST Framework**
 - Database: **PostgreSQL**
+- Loan approval predictions using the OpenAI API.

 ## Requirements